angelusualle/algorithms/README.md

 # algorithms

 Algorithms in Python for an assortment of problems.
-These come from selected chapters of McDowell's book "Cracking the coding interview", "Grokking algorithms", and other algorithm problems I have come across.
+These come from selected chapters of McDowell's book "Cracking the coding interview", another book "Grokking algorithms", leetcode.com, and miscellaneous problems I have come across.